venasolutions/bosk/docs/guide.md

 By convention, in the bosk library, methods that require an active read context have `value` in their name.

-The intent is to create a read context at the start of an operation and hold it open for the duration so that the state is fixed and unchanging.
+The intent is to create a read context at the start of an operation and hold it open for the duration, so that the state is fixed and unchanging.
 For example, if you're using a servlet container, use one read context for the entirety of a single HTTP endpoint method.
-Creating many small read contexts opens your application up to race conditions due to state changes from one context to the next.
+Creating many brief read contexts opens your application up to race conditions due to state changes from one context to the next.

 ##### Creation

 At any point in the code, a call to `bosk.readContext()` will establish a read context on the calling thread;
-if there is already an active read context on the calling thread, the call to `readContext` will have no effect.
+if there is already an active read context on the calling thread, the call to `readContext` has no effect.

 ##### Propagation